ConacBreslin/technostalgia/README.md

 The fonts were found on google font.
 The 'Press Start 2P' used for the title was picked because it looked like a 1980s arcade game font and the 'Ubuntu Mono' was recommended by google fonts as a popular pairing and it was clear and easily readable.
 ## Features
 - Responsiveness on all device sizes.
-- A nav bar that displays links dependent to the user type.
+- A nav bar that displays links dependent on the user type.
 - A home page which dynamically displays images of all the categories that have been added to the site.
-- A registration procedure which ensures each field meets the specified requiremnet, ensures every registered user has a unique username and a method of securing passwords.
+- A registration procedure which ensures each field meets the specified requirement, ensures every registered user has a unique username and a method of securing passwords.
 - A login page that ensures the users username and passwords match those with which they registered.
 - A logout procedure that closes the session.
 - A method of searching the technologies by keyword or category name.
 - The ability to allow admin users to create, edit and delete categories.
 - The ability for registered, logged in users to create, edit and delete technologies.
-- The functionality so that when a technology is deleted all the comments associated iwth that technology are also deleted.
+- The functionality so that when a technology is deleted all the comments associated with that technology are also deleted.
 - A check that user wants to perform irreversible actions before they do so.
 - The ability for registered, logged in users to create edit and delete comments